Omega-Numworks/Omega-Guide/_pages/en_US/install-a-cfw.md

 #### Section II - Choose your CFW

-There are multiple CFWs you can install on your calculator, here are a few of them
+There are multiple CFWs you can install on your calculator, most of them install in the same way.
+Here are a few of them

 <table>
   <colgroup>